yemoalakija/battleshipgamep3/README.md

 ## TECHNOLOGIES USED

 - HTML5 - provides the structure and content for the website.
-- Gitpod - workstation used for creating game in run.py file.
+- Gitpod - workspaces used for creating game in run.py file.
 - Github - used for hosting and editing the website.
 - Heroku - used for deployment of the game